 - During the climax of Insurrection (which has aging as one of its major themes) Picard is acrobatically climbing about in the innards of the Son'a collector and fighting the Big Bad Ru'afo all by himself.
 At one point he tells Ru'afo that they are getting too old for this.
 (And with reason: According to the Star Trek wiki Memory Alpha, Picard would be around 70 at that point!)

-- Note that between Kirk being shown in the command chair for the first time as a young and eager captain and what could be regarded as the end of his active service (Star Trek VI), there is about a quarter century in William Shatner's life.
+- Note that between Kirk being shown in the command chair for the first time as a young and eager captain and what could be regarded as the end of his active service (Film/Star Trek VI The Undiscovered Country), there is about a quarter century in William Shatner's life.
 This seems about right for a young and aggressive captain (in a service which regularly takes lethal risks and consequently offers opportunities for command promotion) advancing to the rank of a senior admiral on the brink of his retirement.

 - The second through fifth films are set, at most, within a few months of one another.